 Since 2005, State Revenue Sharing payments from the State of Michigan had been suspended.
-Beginning in 2011, payments are anticipated to resume once again.
-As discussed in the transmittal letter, there are significant concerns about the State's ability to make these payments beyond next year.
-For 2011, the County is budgeting a 6.5 percent decrease from the calculated amount provided by the State.
+Beginning in 2011, payments have resumed once again.
+As discussed in the transmittal letter, there are significant concerns about the State's ability to make these payments.
+For 2012, the County is budgeting a 9.0 percent as estimated by the State.